asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 Various remote attestation protocols can be integrated into this JinDisk-Setup project.

 Here we first brief how JinDisk-Setup works with RA.
-For example in SEV-SNP, a guest VM can makes use of the proposed SEV-SNP support to obtain an attestation report via the `sevguest.ko` and `ccp.ko`  kernel modules.
-The ccp.ko module can optionally store the VCEK certificate for the platform along with the certificate chain necessary to validate the VCEK certificate.
-This guest kernel driver is responsible for sending the SNP_GUEST_REQUEST message to the ASP firmware and presenting the reply back to user space.
+For example in SEV-SNP, a guest VM can makes use of the proposed SEV-SNP support to obtain an attestation report via the `sevguest.ko` and `ccp.ko`  kernel modules ([CCP](https://lwn.net/Articles/735732/)).
+The `ccp.ko` module can optionally store the VCEK certificate for the platform along with the certificate chain necessary to validate the VCEK certificate.
+This guest kernel driver is responsible for sending the `SNP_GUEST_REQUEST` message to the ASP firmware and presenting the reply back to user space.

  The attestation report can then be sent to the Guest Owner.